 Enabling Two-Factor Authentication

-Click on ‘Enable’ and you’ll see a screen like this:
+Click on Enable 2FA and you’ll see a screen like this:

-Open up your chosen Authenticator App and scan the QR code.
-If you can’t, or don’t want to scan the QR code, you can also type the 23-character key into your App.
+Open up your chosen authenticator app and scan the QR code.
+If you can’t scan the QR code, you can also type the 23-character key into your App.
 Note: You can store the key somewhere safe in order to re-configure two-factor auth on a new device.

 You may also generate backup codes (after entering your password), which are 8 digits long and can be used instead of entering the code generated by your chosen Authenticator App.